OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/03-reading-a-pot.md

 {
   potValue = analogRead(potPin);
   Serial.println(potValue);
-  delay(100);     //0.1s delay between reads for stability }
+  // delay between reads for stability delay(readDelay);
+}

 //use the potentiometer value to set the LED brightness using pwm duty cycle